cappuu02/Cybersecurity-Sapienza/Cryptography/Lesson 2.md

 ![[Cryptography/images/2.png]]

 ### Apply Bayes (Reverse demonstration)
+By applying Bayes’ theorem, the above result can be turned into the first definition of perfect secrecy:

 ![[Cryptography/images/3.png]]

-## Application: One-time as perfectly secure
+# Application: One-time as perfectly secure

 - $M = K = \varphi = \{0,1\}^n$
 	- message and the key are sequence of bits of length $n$.